Keith Taylor (cornerback): Carolina Panthers

 Taylor was selected by the Carolina Panthers in the fifth round, 166th overall, of the 2021 NFL draft.
 He signed his four-year rookie contract on May 13, 2021.

 On August 29, 2023, Taylor was waived by the Panthers.

 Kansas City Chiefs

 On August 31, 2023, Taylor was signed to the practice squad of the Kansas City Chiefs practice squad.
 Taylor became a Super Bowl champion when the Chiefs defeated the San Francisco 49ers in Super Bowl LVIII.
 Taylor signed a reserve/futures contract with Kansas City on February 14, 2024.

 Taylor was waived by the Chiefs on August 27, 2024, and re-signed to the practice squad.
 He was promoted to the active roster on October 22.

 Atlanta Falcons

 On March 14, 2025, Taylor signed with the Atlanta Falcons.
 He was released on August 26 as part of final roster cuts, and re-signed to the practice squad on September 16.

+Jacksonville Jaguars

-On September 17, 2025 he was signed to Atlanta's practice squad.
+On December 25, 2025, Taylor was signed by the Jacksonville Jaguars off of the Falcons practice squad.

+On February 20, 2026, Taylor re-signed with the Jaguars.
+He was placed on injured reserve on June 4 after suffering a torn pectoral in the offseason.
+Taylor was released with an injury settlement on June 15.